BabylonJS/Extensions/DynamicTerrain/documentation/dynamicTerrainDocumentation.md

 var normal = BABYLON.Vector.Zero();
 y = terrain.getHeightFromMap(x, z, normal); // update also normal with the terrain normal at (x, z)
 ```
+Note : When the terrain is inverted, the returned height is negative.

 ## Other Properties